Longzihu station

-Longzihu (龙子湖) is a metro station of Zhengzhou Metro Line 1.
+Longzihu (龙子湖) is a metro station of Zhengzhou Metro Line 1 and Line 12.
 The station is located beneath the crossing of Mingli Road and Ping'an Avenue, on the center island of Longzi Lake.

 Station layout

 The station has 2 floors underground.
 The B1 floor is for the station concourse and the B2 floor is for the platforms and tracks.
 The station has one island platform and two tracks for Line 1.